-The health monitoring will be consistent with the Code of practice on how to safely remove asbestos (dated August 2019), Code of practice how to manage and control asbestos in the workplace (dated August 2019) and meet the requirements of the NSW Work Health and Safety Regulation 2017 (part 8.5 Division 1).
+The health monitoring will be consistent with the Code of practice on how to safely remove asbestos (dated December 2022), Code of practice how to manage and control asbestos in the workplace (dated December 2022) and meet the requirements of the WHS Reg (part 8.5 Division 1).

-Health counselling may be appropriate where a heightened sense of concern exists for individuals possibly exposed to elevated levels of airborne asbestos fibres.
+Health monitoring may be appropriate where a heightened sense of concern exists for individuals possibly exposed to elevated levels of airborne asbestos fibres.

-Employees who were exposed to asbestos in the past and if there is a risk to the health of the employee because of that exposure, are covered by the NSW Work Health and Safety Regulation 2017 (clauses 435-444).
+Employees who were exposed to asbestos in the past and if there is a risk to the health of the employee because of that exposure, are covered by the WHS Reg (clauses 435-444).
 Council will ensure these employees are kept on the health monitoring program.

-Health Monitoring is carried out on all staff identified as at risk of possible exposure.
+Health Monitoring is carried out on all staff identified as at risk of possible exposure in accordance with Council's Health Monitoring Procedure.